esoptron/esoptron-libretro-docs-assets-1/README.md

 Esoptron Libretro Docs Assets 1

-I'm backing up Libretro/Docs webms and such here
+I'm backing up Libretro/Docs webms and such here so I don't increase the repository size of libretro/docs

 Libretro Team is free to do whatever they want with this repository

 DO NOT LINK DIRECTLY TO THESE ASSETS ON THIS GITHUB REPO GITHUB DOESN'T LIKE BEING USED AS A CDN
-UPLOAD THEM TO A SEPARATE IMAGE HOST LIKE LENSDUMP OR IMGCHEST AND LINK TO THEM INSTEAD
+I HAVE UPLOADED THE WEBMS AND OTHERS TO SEPARATE IMAGE HOSTERS

 Imgchest Uploads: